Anton121985/fhevm/README.md

 **What do I need to do if I want to use Zama’s technology for commercial purposes?**

 > To commercially use Zama’s technology you need to be granted Zama’s patent license.
-Please contact us at hello@zama.ai for more information.
+Please contact us at hello@zama.ai for more information

 **Do you file IP on your technology?**